renaissance-publishing/renaissance/content/chapters/25-items.md

 ## Creating Items

-  - Characters can use their Craft skills to create items directly.
+Characters can use their Craft skills to create items directly.

-      - This requires an appropriate *skill kit* and raw materials to work with.
+This requires an appropriate *skill kit* or *shop*, raw materials, and at least *basic proficiency* in the craft skill to be used.

-      - ~~This requires the character succeed on an appropriate Craft check.~~

-          - ~~Creating a *Significant Magic Item* also requires a Spellcraft check.~~

-      - Normally, no check is required: a skilled blacksmith can make a spike, a plow's blade or a sword without having a large chance of failure.
+Normally, no check is required: a skilled blacksmith can make a spike, a plow's blade or a sword without having a large chance of failure.

-          - However, quality can vary: if the quality of work is important, or if the exact time required is important, a Simple Success Check can be called for.
+However, quality can vary: if the quality of work is important, or if the exact time required matters, then a Simple Success Check can be called for.

-          - And, of course, a skill check can be called for under circumstances that make failure likely--such as using improvised tools or rushing the job.
+And, of course, a skill check can be called for under circumstances that make failure likely—such as using improvised tools or rushing the job.

+Normally, for Trivial, Minor, and Moderate items, we do not track raw materials; we assume that if you have a skill kit or shop, you have the resources that you need.
+At the GM's discretion, Major and Extreme items may have special resource requirements—in particular, securing the resources to craft an Extreme item might be an adventure unto itself.

-  - Time Frames at GM’s discretion, with the following guidelines:
+The time required to craft an item is at the GM's discretion, but we provide the following guidelines:

-      - Trivial Item: two hour Task Action *per batch*.
+- **Trivial Item**: two hour Task Action *per batch*
-      - Minor Item: two hour Task Action
+- **Minor Item**: two hour Task Action
-      - Moderate Item: 1 shift Job
+- **Moderate Item**: 1 shift Job
-      - Major Item: 20 shift Job
+- **Major Item**: 20 shift Job
-      - Extreme Item: 150 shift Job
+- **Extreme Item**: 150 shift Job

-  - Raw Materials

-      - Characters need raw materials to make things—but how do you determine if characters have raw materials?
-There isn’t a Raw Materials item, and there aren’t rules for it.

-      - Our answer is: assume they have raw materials, unless there’s a very good reason that they don’t.

-          - For example, if they’ve had to flee their homes at short notice, if they’ve been traveling light for days, or if they’ve been captured.

-      - If GMs (or players) want a more definite system for tracking raw materials, see Raw Materials in Optional Rules.

 <aside class="clarification">

-Recipes
+Note that the crafting "system" as presented is somewhat minimal.
+How do you know if you have raw materials?
+Under reasonable circumstances, your character *just does*.

-How do you know *what* your character knows how to make?
+What does your character know how to make?
-Do you need to purchase *recipes*, for example, for potions, or perhaps *blueprints* for weapons?

-We don't provide listings or prices for those, so the tacit de-facto answer is "no."
-If your character has 50 ranks in Craft: Alchemy, then they are by all rights a master Alchemist;
-and if they are a master alchemist, then they very likely know how to produce a wide variety of useful potions.
+We haven't stated any limits to what your character knows, so they know how to make pretty much anything it's reasonable for them to make.

-This doesn't mean that a crafter's knowledge is necessarily *infinite*. a check using an appropriate Knowledge skill can be required for a character to know how to produce an *unusual* or *exotic* item;
+(Of course, *Knowledge* or *Craft* checks may be required for a character to know how to produce an *unusual*, *exotic* or *novel* item.)
-a blacksmith from the Commonwealth would likely know how to make an arming sword or a plow, but knowing how to properly construct a chakram might require a Profession: Blacksmith check, for example.
-Similarly, an appropriate Craft or Knowledge check might be required to design a *completely novel* item;
-an alchemist might be able to construct a completely novel magical potion, for example, but they might need to succeed on a Craft: Alchemy check to develop the recipe.

-GMs who wish to limit the resources that players have access to may wish to institute some kind of recipe system; should you decide to do so, you should tell characters about it during character creation (or before), so they can take it into account.
-We recomment that such a system should be simple, and that it should not be too stingy with recipes;
-a workable starting point is to allow players access to five "cost levels" of useful "recipes" per 10 ranks in a craft skill (so, for example, five trivial recipes, or one Extreme recipe, per 10 ranks).
+This system is designed to be light-weight, and to allow *Crafter* characters to make a large impact on the game with minimal "drag"—if you've noticed that, taken together, this means that a party with a competent chemist can, for example, have basically as many jars of *Tar* as they want, then you're correct!
+That's the reward for having a character who invested in chemistry.

+Of course, that's not appropriate for all groups; some players might want a little more guidance on what's possible, or prefer a deeper system—and, conversely, some GM's might want to put more limits on what their crafters are capable of.
+If you fall into either of those categories, consider the rules in *Advanced Crafting* in *Alternate Rules*.

 </aside>